Lalramchullova

-Lalramchullova (born 14 January 1996) is an Indian professional footballer who plays as a defender for Mohammedan in the I-League.
+Lalramchullova Pautu (born 14 January 1996) is an Indian professional footballer who plays as a defender for Mohammedan in the I-League.

 Career

 Born in Mizoram, Lalramchullova started his career with Aizawl.
 He made his professional debut for Aizawl in the I-League on 9 January 2016 against the reigning champions, Mohun Bagan.
 He came on as an 80th minute substitute as Aizawl lost 3–1.

 East Bengal

-He joined East Bengal in 2017 and became a regular started for the team.
+He joined East Bengal in 2017 and became a regular starter for the team.
 He spent two season with the red and gold brigade before moving on to join arch-rivals Mohun Bagan in 2019.

 Mohun Bagan

-He joined Mohun Bagan for a season in 2019 however failed to get much game time in their title winning campaign.
+He joined Mohun Bagan for a season in 2019, but failed to get much game time in their title winning campaign.

 Back to East Bengal

 On 13 April 2020, the East Bengal club announced the signing of Lalramchullova back from arch-rivals Mohun Bagan for the upcoming season.